Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-version/README.rst

 Overview
 --------

-With this plugin you can check if the installed Nextcloud version is EOL.
-Does not care about patch levels.

-The check has to run on the Nextcloud server itself.
-It uses ``sudo -u $OWNER /path/to/nextcloud/occ config:list`` to get the installed version and therefore requires access to the Nextcloud installation directory.
+This plugin lets you track if Nextcloud is End-of-Life (EOL).
+To compare against the current/installed version of Nextcloud, the check has to run on the nextcloud server itself and needs access to the Nextcloud installation directory.

 Fact Sheet